k1kolev/info/features/ui-ux-features/dashboard.md

 ## Purpose and Application of the Dashboard in @@name

-The Dashboard is intended to summarize all those elements of your undertakings that you constantly look at and use.
+The Dashboard is intended to **summarize all those elements** of your commitments and undertakings that **you constantly look at and use** during your day.

 presents everything that